 In Bateson’s expanded understanding, an ecological system itself is a mind, and we humans are parts of an even larger mind that he identifies as “Eco.”
 Associating mind solely with conscious rationality can be pathological according to Bateson and lead us into destructive “double-binds.”
 In fact, acting strictly rationally to fulfill conscious purposes is like one cancerous part overrunning a larger, working biotic system.
 A rationalist, technocratic approach to society, or an anthropocentric, exploitative approach to nature, can thus be a form of madness.

-Sanity comes with ecological wholeness, i.e., with the realization and experience of our interconnection with a larger mind, and with a respect for our tacit communication with other minds.
+Sanity comes with ecological wholeness, i.e., with the realization and experience of our interconnection with a larger mind, and with a respect for our tacit communication with other minds, within and without.
 Aesthetic experience in art and nature connects us with our deeper unconscious mind and with the total ecological mind.
 It reflects patterns that connect us to other and wider systems and is a source of healing that Bateson calls “wisdom.”

 In this chapter we will look at Bateson’s understanding of mind and how it connects to the development of biological and ecological systems.
 We will then look at the insanity that Bateson saw as especially dangerous now that we have the technological power to drastically upset the balance of complex systems.
 We will then see how non-conscious connections, such as the experience of beauty in art and nature, might have the power to help restore sanity.